-Completeness of data includes how completeness is calculated and the data quality criteria goal.
+Completeness of data includes method of calculation and the data quality criteria goal.

 1. Completeness Calculation

 The calculation of data set completeness is based on temperature and %TDG, which encompasses barometric pressure and TDG pressure.
 Data completeness is not based on the completeness of one parameter but of an entire suite.